 When you ask why cats have nine lives, it isn’t really a single question, but a series of them.
 Do cats indeed have nine lives?
-Why do people believe this?
+Do people believe this?
 Why cats and not other animals?
 Why exactly nine lives?

 Today, most people know it, but if anyone still asks: cats have only one life.
 When it is spent, the cat dies for good.

 With that cleared up we can now freely discuss why people say that cats have nine lives.
 Did they really believe that cats had nine lives or was it just an expression?
 We can’t know for sure, though it is healthy to keep in mind that neither way must be assumed.